chuck21619/TypePublic/docs/README copy.md

 - **New Comments** (future release) When collaborating with an editor or another writer and they’ve left a new comment on the document, New comments appears with the related docs.
 - **Whatever else we can come up with**

-### Files in the Folio
+### Document and Folder list
 Documents and folders are displayed as a list with an icon denoting the Layout of the document or folder.
 Document names long enough to reach the right boundary of the folio panel will append an ellipsis at the point of overflow/break.

+**Expanded Folders are stick to the top of the folio when scrolling** If there is enough content in the folio to scroll, the position of an open folder will stick to the top of the folio and everything will scroll beneath it.
+Once all the contents of the folder have scrolled past the top, The folder will become unstuck and will be pushed up. collapsed folders will not become fixed to the top.

+#### Order of Appearance
-**The visual order of files determines the order for how the text appears in the workspace.** The order flows from top to bottom, the top most document is first, and the bottom most document is last.
+The visual order of files in the folio determines the order the text appears in the workspace.
+The order flows from top to bottom, the top most document is first, and the bottom most document is last.

-**Deleted files go to the MacOS trashcan if deleted from the Folio.** When a new document is created, you get the option of naming it immediately.
-If don't name it, or add text to it- then it automatically removes itself from the folio and does not enter the trashcan.

-**Rearrangement**
+## Rearrangement
 Documents and folders can be moved up and down the list with keyboard shortcuts or by clicking + dragging.
 If a file is contained within a folder, then that file’s movement up or down is restricted to the top or bottom of the folder.

-**Renaming**
+## Renaming
 [WIREFRAME](https://www.figma.com/file/SYqD5LWkzhuOmtJCYjvOkMTz/Type?node-id=2568%3A3)
 Rename a file in the folio by selecting it and using the Shortcut **⌘R**, clicking the name at the top of the Tool bar (with the document open in the workspace), or in the context menu (edit > Rename)

-#### Sorting
+## Sorting
 **Sorting the folio is a temporary action that only effects the top level folders or orphaned documents (w/o a folder) in the Folio.** Folders and Subfolders can be sorted individually through the context menu (ctrl+clicking on the desired folder/subfolder).

-#### Security
+## Security
 [WIREFRAME](https://www.figma.com/file/SYqD5LWkzhuOmtJCYjvOkMTz/Type?node-id=2567%3A4015)
 Encrypting and protecting writing with passwords should be a feature in Type.
 Writers should have the option of securing their documents by locking the app behind a password.

 Additional Options: